Review Analysis Conclusion

 Seal Types and Setup

 Self-sealing adhesive bags are the fastest to use.
 You simply fold the flap, peel the strip, and press.
 This design is great for bake sales, party favors, and high-volume assembly because it requires no extra tools.
 The tradeoff is that aggressive adhesive can be hard to reposition if you misalign the flap.
-Some baders prefer heat-sealable paper bags because they create a tamper-evident closure that looks professional; you will need a heat-sealing tool or a flat iron, which adds setup time but delivers a crisp, store-bought finish.
+Heat-sealable paper bags create a tamper-evident closure that looks professional; you will need a heat-sealing tool or a flat iron, which adds setup time but delivers a crisp, store-bought finish.

 Twist ties are common on smaller treat bags for cake pops and candies.
 They allow some airflow and are forgiving if you overfill the bag slightly.
 If you plan to transport items vertically, however, twist ties can loosen, so a self-seal or heat-seal method is safer.